decentraland/documentation/content/creator/sdk7/3d-essentials/special-types.md

 Since it's a lot easier to think in terms of Euler degrees, the SDK includes a couple of functions to convert to and from Quaternions and Euler.

+{{< hint info >}}
-> Tip: Avoid running these conversions as part of recurrent logic inside a system, that run on every tick, as that can get expensive.
+**💡 Tip**:  Avoid running these conversions as part of recurrent logic inside a system, that run on every tick, as that can get expensive.
 These conversions are mostly useful for one-time operations, like setting the rotation of a new entity.
+{{< /hint >}}

 ```ts
 // From euler to Quaternion